Opiate Addiction Programs in New Jersey, Pennsylvania, and Massachusetts

 Our treatment programs are highly customized to the individual client, who can choose between an inpatient or outpatient format.
-For inpatient opiate treatment, our expansive Haverhill, Massachusetts facility is the destination.
+For inpatient opiate treatment, our expansive Haverhill, Massachusetts facility is the place for you.
 Outpatient opiate addiction treatment is available at four facilities in New Jersey and Pennsylvania for those looking to continue to work or go to school during treatment.
 If you’re outside of Massachusetts and looking for inpatient care, just contact us and we’ll help with travel arrangements.

 Serenity at Summit currently boasts two new medical opiate detox centers: one in Haverhill, MA and one in Union, NJ.
 Our detox process involves replenishing the nutrients in a client’s body that were lost during the period of opiate abuse.
 We also closely monitor each client during their time of opiate withdrawal detox, in efforts to make the intensive process as comfortable as possible.
 Our opiate detox program typically takes 5 to 7 days.